 Special pacing scenarios

-‘Pace and ablate’
+‘Pace and Ablate’

 This refers to the use of a pacemaker to treat atrial fibrillation with either an uncontrollable rate (whether due to intolerance of medication or simply because maximal doses of rate-limiting medication are not working) or uncontrollable palpitation symptoms.

 A pacemaker is inserted and the AV node is ablated leaving the patient dependent on the paced rhythm.
-This alleviates the vast majority of palpitation symptoms patients feel but does mean that the patient will be a pacemaker for the rest of their life.
+This alleviates the vast majority of palpitation symptoms patients feel but does mean that the patient will require a pacemaker for the rest of their life.

 Patients who have LV dysfunction and uncontrolled AF should receive a CRT device (to maintain physiological heart function) and then undergo AV node ablation leaving them pacing dependent, but with synchronous contraction.